Find answers to common questions about PDF authenticity checking.

 Bottom Line:

 UTC display may seem unusual if you’re used to seeing local times, but it’s the professional standard for global systems.
-It ensures accuracy, eliminates timezone-related errors, and provides a reliable foundation for document verification timestamps.
+It ensures accuracy, eliminates timezone-related errors, and provides a reliable foundation for document fraud detection timestamps.

 A creation date slightly after the check time usually means clock drift — a small difference between your computer’s clock and our server’s clock.
 Computers without automatic time synchronization can drift several minutes fast, so a PDF created on such a device will show a timestamp a few minutes ahead of the actual server time.
 This is completely normal.